kinderhead/Amethyst/Amethyst/README.md

 Methods can be added to any type at any time.
 When searching for a method to call, Amethyst will see if any functions exist that satisfy the following conditions:

-* The first argument is the target type or is a base class of the target type.
+* The first argument is a reference to the target type or to a base class of the target type.
-* The function is in the same namespace and path as the type.
+* The function is in the same namespace and path as the type, including the name of the type.

 For example, this adds an extension method to all objects: